 Most definitely, this is a night that I would splurge a little on restaurants located in the passageways close to the stage.

 A range of delicious choices include:

-- La Tratto (Italian)
+- La Tratto (Italian) has the best views

 - Bryan’s Burger Bar (American)